History of USDA nutrition guidelines: MyPlate

-MyPlate is the current nutrition guide published by the United States Department of Agriculture, consisting of a diagram of a plate and glass divided into five food groups.
+From 2011 to 2026, MyPlate was the nutrition guide published by the United States Department of Agriculture, consisting of a diagram of a plate and glass divided into five food groups.
 It replaced the USDA's MyPyramid diagram on June 2, 2011, ending 19 years of food pyramid iconography.
 The diagram shows a plate divided into four wedges, with the two slightly larger ones representing vegetables and grains and the two slightly smaller ones representing protein and fruits, and with a circle adjacent to represent dairy (e.g. a glass of milk).
 The guide is displayed on food packaging and used in nutritional education in the United States.
+The shift to MyPlate was intended to simplify nutrition guidance and provide a clearer visual representation of a balanced meal for the public.
+The introduction of MyPlate reflected broader efforts to simplify federal nutrition guidance for the public.